Toyota GR Corolla: Overview

 In 2020, Toyota unveiled the GR Yaris, a hatchback developed by the company's Gazoo Racing (GR) division for its World Rally Championship (WRC) team.
-It is not sold in the United States and Canada because the regular Yaris, upon which it is nominally based, isn't sold in those markets.
+It is not sold in the United States and Canada because the regular Yaris, upon which it is nominally based, isn't sold in those markets during this period due to low sales and the discontinuation of the model.

 The decision led to years of speculation that Toyota would eventually bring a hot hatch to the United States and Canada.
-The introduction of the vehicle was delayed by a year, because Akio Toyoda, then CEO of Toyota, also a racing driver, was not satisfied with the tuning of a prototype, and asked the GR team to make changes.
+The introduction of the vehicle was scheduled to be revealed in 2021 but it was delayed by a year to 2022, because Akio Toyoda, then CEO of Toyota, also a racing driver, was not satisfied with the tuning of a prototype, and asked the GR team to make changes.
 Development of the vehicle was led by chief engineer Naoyuki Sakamoto.

-On March 31, 2022, the GR Corolla was introduced, which while based on the larger E210 series Corolla compact hatchback, includes several features originally developed for the GR Yaris.
+On March 31, 2022, the GR Corolla was introduced for the 2023 model year, which while based on the larger E210 series Corolla compact hatchback, includes several features originally developed for the GR Yaris.
 The vehicle is powered by the 1.6-liter G16E-GTS turbocharged straight-three engine that powers the GR Yaris.
 The version of the engine found in the GR Yaris makes up to 200 kW, but the version for the GR Corolla generates 300–304 PS and 370–400 Nm of torque.
 Among other strategies to achieve this increased power output, the GR Corolla has three tailpipes for reduced backpressure.
 A six-speed manual transmission is standard in the GR Corolla.

 The GR Corolla also uses the GR-Four all-wheel drive system first developed for the GR Yaris.
 The standard setting is a 60:40 front to rear torque distribution, but it can go as rear-wheel biased as 30:70.

 The vehicle is equipped with Toyota Safety Sense 3.0 suite of advanced driver-assistance systems and Toyota's updated audio multimedia system that debuted on the XK70 series Tundra.

 The GR Corolla is produced alongside the GR Yaris at the "GR Factory" inside Toyota's Motomachi plant.
 Unlike most automobile plants, the "GR Factory" does not use a conveyor belt assembly line.
 Instead, vehicles are built at stations with more manual assembly processes.
 The "GR Factory" employs experienced technicians recruited from throughout the company.
+It was announced in May 2025 that the GR Corolla for the North American market will be produced in Burnaston, England.
+On May 5, 2026, the first GR Corollas produced in Burnaston, England, arrived in the United States.

-Models
+Pre-facelift

 Depending on the countries, the GR Corolla is offered in at least one of three different model grades.
 The Core is the base model, the upgrade model is marketed as RZ in Japan, or Circuit Edition in North America, and the light weight ready-to-race model is the Morizo Edition.